Features

 cccc actor secrets <actor_id> --unset KEY

-CCCC Web supports blueprint export/import for portable group setup.
+CCCC Web supports Copy Groups export/import for durable group copy, migration, and backup.

 MCP Management Surface